 How can my school become involved with NYC Outward Bound Schools?

-Why is it called Select Strategies?
+Why is it called Select Strategies for Schools?

 We have identified—or selected—highly effective, replicable, and successful practices and strategies in our Network Schools and packaged them to be utilized by schools outside of our network.
 In this way, schools who do not employ our whole-school approach can successfully implement these strategies to benefit their students.